-You will be transferred by road to your next stop, our local Village community project where you will overnight in order to enjoy the living, working African village where the local residents have agreed amongst themselves to invite visitors into their lives with no fake tourism hype at all.
+Day 5-6 COMMUNITY CAMP OVERNIGHT IN A TRADITIONAL VILLAGE - 1 night living, working African village where the local residents have agreed amongst themselves to invite visitors into their lives with no fake tourism hype at all.
 They plan together how best to use any money raised by visitors & donations, whether it is to help with school fees for disadvantaged children, or to dig a well for use by the farmers, or to buy tree seedlings to replace those used for cooking fires by each family.
-During the visit, for example, guests can help villagers in the preparation of maize or cassava for their meals, drying sorghum, making traditional "hooch", hoeing the fields, building & repairing houses and also visit their local herbalist/medicine lady to learn more about traditional healers and local medicines.
-You will spend the night in a traditional local hut with shared facilities including traditional bucket washing and "long drop" toilet facilities.
-This aims to be an authentic Zambia rural village experience so you can really experience how people here in Mfuwe live.
+During the visit, for example, guests can help villagers in the preparation of maize or cassava for their meals, drying sorghum, carrying water from the nearest pump to the village, making traditional "hooch", hoeing the fields, building & repairing houses and also visit their local herbalist/medicine lady to learn more about traditional healers and local medicines.
+You will spend the night a traditional local hut with shared facilities including traditional bucket washing and "long drop" toilet facilities.
+This aims to be rural village authentic Zambia experience so you can really experience how people here in Mfuwe live.
 If animals enter the fields near the village, you might be awoken by the banging of pots as everyone tries to scare them away.
 All meals in the village are included and these will be entirely authentic local dishes - you eat what the villagers eat.